Make the Money Math Math

 And what's true is almost never the story you've been telling yourself.

 You've been treating it as all-or-nothing.
-"I can't be a full-time artist, so why even try?"
+"If I can't do this at the level I actually want, what's the point?"
 When there are actually a thousand incremental ways to make progress without blowing up your life.

 Or the real issue isn't money at all.
 It's capacity.
 You're maxed out.
 You need support.
 You need rest.
 You need something about your current work situation to shift.